bluekitchen/btstack/doc/manual/docs/porting.md

     void hal_uart_dma_set_sleep(uint8_t sleep);

-## Persistent Storage API {#sec:persistentStoragePorting}
+## Persistent Storage APIs {#sec:persistentStoragePorting}

 On embedded systems there is no generic way to persist data like link keys or remote device names, as every type of a device has its own capabilities, particularities and limitations.
-The persistent storage API provides an interface to implement concrete drivers for a particular system.
-As an example and for testing purposes, BTstack provides the memory-only implementation *remote_device_db_memory*.
+The persistent storage APIs provides an interface to implement concrete drivers for a particular system.

+### Link Key DB

+As an example and for testing purposes, BTstack provides the memory-only implementation *btstack_link_key_db_memory*.
 An implementation has to conform to the interface in Listing [below](#lst:persistentDB).

 ~~~~ {#lst:persistentDB .c caption="{Persistent storage interface.}"}